JiajunZhou96/ML-for-LSD1/README.md

 ## Dataset for screening
 The screening dataset can be found in https://zinc.docking.org/substances/subsets/in-vitro/ .
-Please add the `<.csv>` file to `./ML-for-LSD1/screening_base/in-vitro_zinc/` directory.
+Please add the `in-vitro.csv` file to `./ML-for-LSD1/screening_base/in-vitro_zinc/` directory.